BDelhees/mendicantbias/src/README.md

 Due to technical difficulties, we set up our VirtualBox from scratch with the help from Sandro.
 The problem before was that the VirtualBox kept booting over the ISO-file, which lead to minimal disk space available and thus most packages were not able to be installed.
-After setting up the new VirtualBox, we installed the following packages/modules which are necessary for to predict bitcoin prices with our code:
+After setting up the new VirtualBox, we installed the following packages/modules which are necessary to predict bitcoin prices with our code:

 - **numpy**
 - **keras**